liferay-design/liferay.design/README.md

 11. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 12. **`README.md`**: A text file containing useful reference information about your project.

-13. **`wedeploy.json`**: [WeDeploy](https://wedeploy.com/) takes care of deploying and hosting our site!
-It's pretty great.
-The ~3 lines of code basically:

-    1. tell which project we're working on
-    2. what kind of thing we're doing (in this case, hosting files)
-    3. which files to serve.

-    Amazing.

 <br />
 <br />